cellgeni/nf-scautoqc/README.md

 ## Files:
 * `main.nf` - the Nextflow pipeline that executes scAutoQC pipeline.
 * `nextflow.config` - the configuration script that allows the processes to be submitted to IBM LSF on Sanger's HPC and ensures correct environment is set via singularity container (this is an absolute path).
 Global default parameters are also set in this file and some contain absolute paths.
-* `RESUME-scautoqc-all` - an example run script that executes the whole pipeline, it has four hardcoded argument: `/path/to/sample/file`, `/path/to/starsolo-results`, `/path/to/cellbender-results`, (optional: `/path/to/metadata/file`) that need to be changed based on your local set up.
+* `RESUME-scautoqc-all` - an example run script that executes the whole pipeline.
-* `RESUME-scautoqc-afterqc` - an example run script that executes the pipeline after run_qc and find_doublets steps, it has four hardcoded argument: `/path/to/sample/file`, `/path/to/postqc/objects`, `/path/to/scrublet/csvs`, (optional: `/path/to/metadata/file`) that need to be changed based on your local set up.
+* `RESUME-scautoqc-afterqc` - an example run script that executes the pipeline after run_qc and find_doublets steps.
+* `RESUME-scautoqc-onlyqc` - an example run script that executes the pipeline after until pooling step.
-* `bin/gather_matrices.py` - a Python script that gathers matrices from STARsolo, Velocyto and Cellbender outputs.
+* `bin/gather_matrices.py` - a Python script that gathers matrices from STARsolo, Velocyto and Cellbender outputs (used in step 1).
-* `bin/qc.py` - a Python script that runs automatic QC workflow.
+* `bin/qc.py` - a Python script that runs automatic QC workflow (used in step 2).
-* `bin/flag_doublet.py` - a Python script that runs scrublet to find doublets.
+* `bin/flag_doublet.py` - a Python script that runs scrublet to find doublets (used in step 3).
-* `bin/pool_all.py` - a Python script that combines all of the output objects after QC step.
+* `bin/pool_all.py` - a Python script that combines all of the output objects after QC step (used in step 4).
-* `bin/add_scrublet_meta.py` - a Python script that adds scrublet scores (and metadata if available).
+* `bin/add_scrublet_meta.py` - a Python script that adds scrublet scores (and metadata if available) (used in step 5).
-* `bin/integration.py` - a Python script that runs scVI integration.
+* `bin/integration.py` - a Python script that runs scVI integration (used in step 6).
 * `genes_list/` - a folder that includes cell cycle, immunoglobulin and T cell receptor genes.
 * `Dockerfile` - a dockerfile to reproduce the environment used to run the pipeline.